JalenYes/Kaggle-Competition-Two-Sigma-Stock-Movement/README.md

-# My Solutions for Two Sigma Stock Movement
+# My Solutions for Two Sigma: Using News to Predict Stock Movement

 This project, Using News to predict stock movement, is my kaggle competition.

 ## Data Descriptions